Chief Auditor-Appraiser (#UG9 ) $53.72-$71.71 hourly / $9,311.29-$12,429.49 monthly / $111,737.60-$149,156.80 yearly

 Ability to:

-• Defend audit results to attorneys, certified public accountants and the Assessment Appeals Board; and
+- Defend audit results to attorneys, certified public accountants and the Assessment Appeals Board;

 Training and Experience: Any combination of training and experience, which would provide the required knowledge and abilities, is qualifying.
-A typical way to obtain these knowledge and abilities would be:
+A typical way to obtain this knowledge and abilities would be:

 Equivalent to graduation from an accredited four-year college or university with a major in accounting or a closely related field